Articles in this section

 mceclip6.png

-The User will click the “Confirmation” button to be automatically directed to the compatibility test.
+The User will click on the “Confirmation” button to be automatically directed to the compatibility test.

 At the same time, the User will receive two emails: